gravyboat/interviewee-questions/organizations/template.md

 * Company workflow and processes
     * What sort of tools does your team use to track the progress of projects?
     * Are the same tools used throughout the company?

-* About the company
-    * What financial information does the company share internally?
-        * Executive compensation
-        * Employee compensation
-        * Gross Revenue/Profit
-    * Who is the company's largest competitor?
-    * What is the company strategy to
-        * Increase brand awareness
-        * Increase revenue
-        * Expand into other markets
-        * Decrease operational expenditure